TRPG0/ArchipelagoULTRAKILL/README.md

 # Something's not working!

-If you have trouble setting up ULTRAKILL randomizer or have found any bugs that need fixing, feel free to ask about it on the [GitHub discussions](https://github.com/TRPG0/ArchipelagoULTRAKILL/discussions) page, or you can DM me on Discord at `TRPG#8501` / `@trpg`.
+If you have trouble setting up ULTRAKILL randomizer or have found any bugs that need fixing, feel free to ask about it on the [GitHub discussions](https://github.com/TRPG0/ArchipelagoULTRAKILL/discussions) page, join the [AP After Dark](https://discord.gg/Sbhy4ykUKn) Discord server, or you can DM me on Discord at `TRPG#8501` / `@trpg`.